ImperialCollegeLondon/sharpy/docs/source/content/casefiles.rst

     This should use the same ID as the ``MultibodyController`` used in the ``DynamicCoupled`` simulation, allowing the rotation to be controlled over time.

+* ``aerogrid_warp_factor [num_elem, 3]``: Aerodynamic grid warping factor.

+    For simulating wings with dynamic sweep by a local rotation around the z axis, the aerodynamic grid needs to warp to account for this.
+To create a smooth warp, it can be preferred to gradually change the sweep (and therefore chord to maintain the "same" geometry) at elements around the discontinuity.
+This paramter sets the sweep per node using this parameter to scale the input angle.
+If not included, it will be ignored when generating the aerodynamic grid and have no effect.

 Nonlifting Body file